 now stands as a member of E.ON SE’s board since 2018, and holds the title of Chief Operating Officer (Networks).

 Konig spent time at Westfalische Wilhelms-Universitat in Munster, earning a doctorate after taking on work at the institute of corporate research.
-He studied business administration, and started his career at E.ON as it was formerly known as VEBA AG.
-He held a leading role in merging VEBA AG and VIAG AG, being promoted from 2005’s role of Chief Financial Officer, to Chairman of Board of Management in the same year.
+He studied business administration and started his career at E.ON as which was formerly known as VEBA AG.
+He held a leading role in merging VEBA AG and VIAG AG, being promoted from 2005’s role of Chief Financial Officer to Chairman of Board of Management in the same year.

 From 1995 to 2005, he was involved in corporate planning and business administration, but under his patronage, E.ON Group were met with savings of over €1billion, which unsurprisingly led him to be appointed as Chief Financial Officer and Labour Director at E.ON Ruhrgas AG.
 From here, Dr. Thomas Konig was the leading man in the reorganisation of German sales and Network business with E.ON.

 In 2018, Konig took a significant role in E.ON’s German network business, as CEO and CFO of Energienetze Deutschland, and now rests as Board of Management, responsible for Energy Networks and Supply Chain, including Turkey.